andrisbotar/factory-analysis/README.md

 and creates several plots for a presentation about the site.

-The program "create_report.py", reads an input file named "dataset.csv" listing certain details about every modification that has been processed at a site over the past 18 years.
+The program "create_report.py", reads an input file named "dataset.csv" listing certain details about every modification that has been processed at a site over the past 18 years. \n
 • Each modification represents a risk-assessed change to one of the production plants for the purpose of improving its safety and/or performance.
 • Projects indicate significant plant upgrades which are subject to more rigorous